CPS-Innovation/digital-sop/docs/playbooks/10-Discovery-Playbook/20-what-to-do-in-discovery.md

 space you’re looking at presents any particular challenges from an inclusion point of view.

 Bear in mind that, in the UK, 1 in 5 people report a permanent disability.
 And that accessibility covers a range of other needs for people who do not have a disability.
+It is vital to consider accessibility requirements from the outset.

 You’ll also need to think about things like your users’ digital skills and internet access.